 We also have an active social programme of events and visits for members and their partners throughout the year together with an optional weekend away.

-We meet on very nearly every Thursday evening at The Mizzymead Recreation Centre in the middle of Nailsea.
+We meet on very nearly every Thursday evening at 7:00pm at The Mizzymead Recreation Centre in the middle of Nailsea (meeting in the bar from 6:30).
 This is a members club, so visitors please do need to contact us prior to the day of the meeting.
 Return to the home page and click the "Meeting information" horizontal navigation to see a streetmap of Nailsea.
 Mizzymead Recreation Centre is at the end of Mizzymead Rise (off Hazelbury Road) and can easily be identified by the entrance to the parking area.
-We meet at 6pm on the 4th Thursday in most months and at 7.30pm on most of the other Thursdays in each month.

 Membership is by invitation and if you would like to know more about us and the work we do, with or without the view to possible membership, please contact our Membership contact using the 'Contact Form' and selecting the person you wish to contact in the 'Subject' drop down menu box.